LesFerch/WinSetView/README.md

 Note: The *Relevance* column heading (*Search.Rank* property) is *only* shown in search results and is therefore always blue in WinSetView, regardless of this setting.

+**Use General Items view for connected devices**

+Connected devices, such as phones and tablets, normally open in **Tiles** view with no option to easily change the view.
+The **Apply to folders** option is grayed out for such devices, requiring view changes to be done folder by folder.
+Enabling the **Use General Items view for connected devices** option causes such devices to open in the same view that has been set for **General Items**.

+Please note that this option actually causes *all virtual folders* to be displayed with the same view as General Items.
+Therefore, other virtual folders, such as *This PC* and *Network* will also be displayed with the General Items view.
+However, the separate view settings, available for *This PC* and *Network*, can be used to override the General Items view.

 **Make All Folders Generic**

 This option sets a registry value that tells Explorer to make all folders to be type *Generic* (i.e. *General Items*).